-Engine – Two engines are available on the Velar but under the hood of this one is a 3.0L supercharged V6.
+Engine – Three engines are available on the Velar.
+A turbocharged 4-cylinder, a supercharged V6, and a supercharged V8 with 550 hp.
+But under the hood of this one is the 3.0L supercharged V6.
 It’s capable of producing 380 hp and 332 lb-ft of torque.
-While on paper it may seem like enough power for this size of SUV, the Velar tips the scales at over 4,600 lbs.
-That’s just 150 lbs less than it’s bigger brother the Range Rover Sport and that comes with a V8.
-But if sportyness is now what you’re after, then the Range Rover Velar with this supercharged V6 is enough for your needs.
-But don’t expect to go past many gas stations as it is a very thirsty engine.
+While on paper it may seem like enough power for this size of SUV, the Velar tips the scales at over 4,100 lbs.
+The Velar gets up to speed in a respectable 5.7 seconds to 100 km/h but it doesn’t quite feel that quick from behind the steering wheel.
+But if sportyness is not what you’re after, then the Range Rover Velar with this supercharged V6 is enough for your needs.
+However, don’t expect to go past many gas stations as it is a very thirsty engine.
 During my week long test, the best I managed on a combined run was 15.0 L/100km.

 Transmission – The 8-speed automatic is typical Land Rover.
 Smooth shifting whether the oil is cold or warm and quick to respond to stabs of the throttle pedal.
 The rising gear selector is also something that appeals to the inner 9-year old in all of us.